microsoft/rpi-resources/remote-coding/README.md

-# Code on your Pi remotely using VS Code
+# Remotely code on your Pi with VS Code

 [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=rpi_resources-github-jabenn) is a lightweight, cross-platform, open source code editor.
 You can install extensions to support a wide range of programming languages, connect to cloud services such as Azure, and even access other devices remotely.